Kayalvizhi02/DBMS/EX.NO.6 PL_SQL PROGRAM_SUM AND ADDITION OF NUMBER.md

-# Ex.
-No: 6 PL/SQL program to perform addition and subtraction of two number
+# Exp.No: 6 PL/SQL program to perform addition and subtraction of two number
 ### DATE:

 ### AIM: